Matter: Window covering

 Connect the kit to the computer using a USB cable.
 The kit is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.

-Connect to the kit with a terminal emulator that supports VT100/ANSI escape characters (for example, PuTTY).
+Open a serial port connection to the kit using a terminal emulator that supports VT100/ANSI escape characters (for example, PuTTY).
 See How to connect with PuTTY for the required settings.

 Observe that LED 2 and LED 3 are turned off, which means that the window cover is fully open.
 The device starts in the lift movement mode by default.